shellspec/shellspec/README.md

 ### Command-based mock

-The command-based mock is create a temporary mock shell script and run as external command.
+The command-based mock creates a temporary mock shell script and runs as an external command.
 To accomplish this, a directory for mock commands is included at the beginning of `PATH`.

-This is slow, but there are some advantages over function-based.
+This is slow, but there are some advantages over the function-based mock.

 - You can use invalid characters as the shell function name.
   - e.g `docker-compose` (It can be defined with bash etc., but invalid as POSIX.)
 - You can use the mock command from an external shell script.

-A command-based mock creates an external shell script with the contents of a `Mock` block.
-Therefore, there are some restrictions.
+A command-based mock creates an external shell script with the contents of a `Mock` block, so there are some restrictions.

 - You cannot call shell functions outside the `Mock` block.
   - Only bash can export and call shell functions with `export -f`.